whiteand/cbor-utils/README.md

 # CBOR Utils

-This library provides you with low level tools to use CBOR format
+This library provides you with low level tools to use CBOR format.
+It is inspired by `minicbor` crate in Rust and `rxjs` library in Javascript.

 ## API Docs